cindygraffin-pro/cloud-practitionner/readme.md

 - a risk score is associated with all vulnerabilities for prioritization

 **Config:**
+- fully managed service
+- provides you with an AWS resource inventory, configuration history, and configuration change notifications to enable security and regulatory compliance
 - enables you to assess, audit, and evaluate the configurations of your AWS resources
 - helps with auditing and recording compliance of our AWS resources
 - helps record config and changes over time